 Scheduling: You can pinpoint the scheduling of your ads to 15-minute increments throughout the day.
 You can also adjust your campaign settings to serve your ads during days of the week or hours of the day that your local stores are open for business.

-Audience: You can target demographics like age and gender to connect with customers who are part of a unique segment.
+Audience targeting: You can target for demographics (age and gender) to connect with customers who are part of a unique segment.

 Keywords are the words or phrases searched on when looking for a product or service.
 When creating your PPC ad campaign, choose keywords relating to your business that match your customers' needs.
 For example, Paul is the owner of Contoso Bistro.
 Since he wants to increase his lunch take-out business, he uses “lunch take-out” as a keyword for his ad.
 When someone searches for “lunch take-out” his ad will show on the Bing Ads search results page.